Application for trail-o punching and timed control operation

 • You can change any answer by clicking the answer button.

-• Respond Yes, if you pressed the wrong button right when a competitor was answering and you corrected the answer afterwards.
+• Respond Yes, if you pressed the wrong button right when a competitor was answering, and you corrected the answer afterward.

 • Respond No, if you pressed a button by mistake, although the competitor did not answer.

 • In front of the buttons for deleting answers is a button to move the start.
-This is used if you accidentally started the stopwatch earlier, and pressed a nonsensical answer (X) at the moment of actual start.
-The button causes the deletion of the entire section from the early start to the actual start.
+This is used if you accidentally started the stopwatch earlier and pressed an out-of-order answer (X) at the moment of actual start.
+The button deletes the entire section from the early start to the actual start.

-• Using the +1/-1 buttons, you can adjust the total time by one second up and down.
+• Using the +1/-1 buttons, you can adjust the total time by 1 second.

 • It is recommended to note changes in the Comment field.